symfony/symfony-docs/quick_tour/en/03-The-Controller.markdown

 --------------

 That's all there is to it, and I'm not even sure we have spent the allocated 10 minutes.
-In the previous part, we have seen how to extend the templating system with helpers.
+In the previous part, we saw how to extend the templating system with helpers.
 Extending the controller can also be easily done thanks to bundles.
 That's the topic of the next part of this tutorial.